thalescm/travis-w-android-and-gradle/README.md

 First of all:
   - Install the android sdk: http://developer.android.com/sdk/index.html

-  - Add ANDROID_HOME to your enviroment variables. (the sdk directory)
+  - Add ANDROID_HOME to your enviroment variables (the sdk directory) or the sdk.dir to the project's local.properties

 Ok, now you're allright to start using the project.